wso2/choreo-samples/twilio-new-sms-to-gmail-inbox/readme.md

 2. Setup ngrok, copy callback url in Twilio.
 3. Extract Gmail credentials as explained above.
 4. Add it inside Config.toml.
-5. Run the template.
+5. Run the sample.

 ## Testing
-Run the Ballerina project created by the integration template by executing `bal run` from the root.
+Run the Ballerina project created by the integration sample by executing `bal run` from the root.

-Now you can send new message to the specific Twilio account and observe that integration template runtime has received the event notification upon receiving new message.
+Now you can send new message to the specific Twilio account and observe that integration sample runtime has received the event notification upon receiving new message.
 You can check the Gmail inbox to verify the email received.